ibm-cloud-docs/assistant/deploy-web-chat.md

 ## Extending the web chat
 {: #deploy-web-chat-extend}

-You can make more advanced customizations and extend the capability of the web chat by using the {{site.data.keyword.conversationshort}} Web Chat toolkit on [GitHub](https://integrations.us-south.assistant.watson.cloud.ibm.com/web/developer-documentation/){: external}.
+You can extend the capability and customize the behavior of the web chat by using the {{site.data.keyword.conversationshort}} Web Chat toolkit on [GitHub](https://integrations.us-south.assistant.watson.cloud.ibm.com/web/developer-documentation/){: external}.

 If you choose to use the provided methods, you implement them by editing the code snippet that was generated earlier.
 You then embed the updated code snippet into your web page.